Lent and Easter

 What is Lent?

-Lent is a 40-day period in the church calendar where we set aside time to focus on Jesus’ life up to his death and resurrection.
-We ponder the fact that Jesus, the son of God, was willing to suffer and die for our sake and for all human beings.
-We believe that we are all created and beloved by God.
-In the Lenten season, we take time to remember the pain and suffering that led up to Jesus’ death and resurrection.
+Lent is a 40-day period in the church calendar where we set aside time to push “re-set” on our connection with God in Christ.
+Typically we reflect upon the life and teachings of Jesus.
+We ponder the fact that Jesus, the son of God, was willing to suffer and die for love of us and for all humanity.
+Particularly during Holy Week, the last week of the Lenten season, we take time to remember the pain and suffering that led up to Jesus’ death and resurrection.

 Lent is not practiced by all Christian denominations, but it has its roots in the very early church.
 The PC(USA) views it as an invitation to deepen our relationship with God and observes its practice.

 You may have heard someone say they “were giving up chocolate for Lent.”
 One of the most common Lenten practices is fasting, choosing to share in Jesus’ suffering in some small way by giving up something we love.
 But Lent is not just about fasting; it’s about trying to grow closer to God.
-For some, Lent can be a time of adopting a new practice such as engaging in walking prayer, Bible study, or some other active habit that trains us in a certain direction and focuses us on Christ.
+For some, Lent can be a time of adopting a new practice such as engaging in a new prayer discipline, Bible study, or some other active habit that trains us in a certain direction and focuses us on Christ.

-Whether this is your first experience of Lent or your 90th, join us as we prepare our hearts and lives for Easter!
+Whether this is your first experience of Lent or your 90th, join us as we prepare our hearts and lives for Easter Sunday!
+Intentional Lenten worship and practice makes Easter all the more joyful and meaningful.

 Lent Calendar of Events